 Current construction activities

-Under the guidance of the I-405 Master Plan and the SR 167 Corridor Plan, the I-405/SR 167 Corridor Program team currently has two major projects under construction.
-Currently under construction is the I-405, Renton to Bellevue Widening and Express Toll Lanes project and the I-405, Northeast 132nd Street Interchange project in Kirkland.
+Under the guidance of the I-405 Master Plan and the SR 167 Corridor Plan, the I-405/SR 167 Corridor Program team currently has three major projects under construction.
+Currently under construction is the I-405, Renton to Bellevue Widening and Express Toll Lanes project between Renton and Bellevue and the I-405, Northeast 132nd Street Interchange and I-405 Northeast 85th Street Interchange projects in Kirkland.

 Overall benefits of the I-405/SR 167 Megaprogram